‘Game Of Thrones’ Prequel Series: The Fate Of New Series May Be Revealed In September

 In a recent interview with JOE at the Irish Film Institute, Martin revealed that he may be able to view the finished pilot episode early in September if all goes according to plan.

 “I just saw [showrunner Jane Goldman] in London, she’s deep in the throes of post-production,” Martin said.
 “I hope to see a cut of [the pilot] probably by early September.”

-As a result of this, September may be the earliest fans can find out whether or not the pilot episode of the Game of Thrones prequel series will get greenlit by HBO.
-However, it is entirely likely that it will be later than that as it will also have to do the circuit of HBO executives before the decision is made regarding the potential new series.
+As a result of this, September may be the earliest fans can find out whether or not the pilot episode of the Game of Thrones prequel series will be greenlit by HBO.
+However, it is entirely likely that it will be later than that, as it will also have to do the circuit of HBO executives before the decision is made regarding the potential new series.